 Treat yourself to a fun activity.
-Go see a comedy show or line up some of your favorite funny videos on YouTube.
+See a comedy show or line up some of your favorite funny videos on YouTube.
 You can also gather your friends and try something interesting like a puzzle game or an escape room experience.

 Indeed, laughter is the best medicine because when you laugh, your body releases more serotonin and endorphins, also known as the happy hormones.
 High levels of these hormones in your system will automatically control stress hormones, reduce pain, and provide you with a better disposition to deal with issues that are getting you down.

 Stress can be brought on by your current state of mind, which means a renewal of the mind can help you overcome stress.
-One reliable way of changing up your mindset is to dedicate time every day to meditation.
+One reliable way of changing your mindset is to dedicate daily meditation time.

 When you meditate, you silence the voices that bring you concerns and make you feel anxious or afraid.
 Also, you get to take a break from worrying because meditation helps you release your concerns into the universe you’re envisioning in your head.
 Plus, you get to focus on your breathing to re-establish your internal rhythm.